DaneB90/Data-Projects/AdwentureWorks Db.md

 # AdwentureWorks Sales Analysis

-The task is to present an Sales Analysis for AdwentureWorks company.
+The task is to present a Sales Analysis for AdwentureWorks company.
 This work consists of Dashboard and presentation.

 For that I used SQL queries to extract needed data and Dashboard was built in Looker.

-AdwentureWorks Dashboard:
+<h3 align="center">AdwentureWorks Dashboard:</h3>

-The Dashboard was built in three mane sections_ Sales, Trends and Product.
+The Dashboard was built in three main sections_ Sales, Trends, and Product.

-Sales page has an mane information that represents  Revenue YTD, Revenue vs Cost, Product groupes vs Online/ Offline orders and Returning customers, TOp 4 Product Sub_Categoru Sales by Country
+ The sales page  has mane information that represents  Revenue YTD, Revenue vs Cost, Product groupes vs Online/ Offline orders and Returning customers, TOp 4 Product Sub_Categoru Sales by Country

 ![adwentureworks1](https://github.com/DaneB90/Data-Projects/assets/104319818/46ed85d9-472b-46b7-9d2c-1849d1481e4a)